MOR8T/STYLE-XSLX-M/README.md

  }

  // Aligment
- A1.s.aligment = {
+ A1.s = {
+       aligment: {
        vertical: 'bottom', // "top" or "center" or "bottom" horizontal : 'left', // "left" or "center" or "right"
        wrapText: false, // true or false
        textRotation: 0 // 0 to 180, or 255 // 180 is rotated down 180 degrees, 255 is special, aligned vertically
+    }
  }

  const border = {